greninger-lab/revica-strm/README.md

 >To create a database we recommend for removal of human reads, see [these instructions](making_kraken2_human_db.md).

 ### Reference database
-The reference database used for selecting sequences to guide scaffolding is the same as in our reference-based assembly pipeline, [revica-strm](https://github.com/greninger-lab/revica-strm).
-It's comprised of multiple representatives of a variety of respiratory virus species such as enterovirus, seasonal coronavirus, SARS-CoV2, parainfluenza, measles, influenza, and more.
+The reference database is comprised of multiple representatives of a variety of respiratory virus species such as enterovirus, seasonal coronavirus, SARS-CoV2, parainfluenza, measles, influenza, and more.
 Inspect `assets/ref.fa` if curious.
 If you intend to use your own database, ensure the fasta headers are structured as follows:

 ```ACCESSION<SPACE>REF_TAG<SPACE>SAMPLE_HEADER```